LibreCAD/docs/guides/drawing.rst

    - Press [Esc] to exit the command.

 .. important::
    These examples do not provide an example of every tool available in LibreCAD, but is intended to show the basic operation of some of the drawing and modifications tools.
-Many of the other drawing and modifying tools work in a similar manner.
-Tools are available to move, rotate, scale and mirror entities.
-Lines can be have the direction reversed (start and end point swapped), lengthened, trimmed, offset and divided.
+Most of the other drawing and modifying tools work in a similar manner.
+Being familiar with the Drawing and Modifying tools in the Reference section will help determine what tool can be used in a particular situation.

    These examples also illustrate that there are multiple ways to achieve the same result using a variety of methods.
 There is no one best method.
 The particular method used may depend on the state of the drawing and how existing entities can be used to *build* on, or perhaps it is a simple matter of using *your* preferred drawing / modifying tools.